 For example, in Florida, a personal representative must either be related to you by blood or marriage or, if not, then a resident of the state.
 Time and time again I see wills of Florida residents that designate a friend or attorney from out of state as the personal representative.
 This non-resident, non-relatives simply can't serve, and in fact, won't be allowed to serve, in Florida.
 Working with a qualified estate planning attorney will help you to avoid this kind of simple and yet costly mistake.

-Without an Estate Lawyer, the Buyer Must Beware
+Buyer Must Beware

 The old Latin saying, “Caveat Emptor,” or “Buyer Beware,” certainly applies to estate planning.
 If you think that you'll be saving a few dollars by using forms found on the internet or in a do-it-yourself book to prepare your estate planning documents, then your family will be in for a rude awakening when they learn that part or all of your will, trust, or medical or financial power of attorney isn't legally valid or won't work as you had anticipated.
 Thousands of dollars will then be spent by your loved ones working with a qualified estate planning attorney after the fact to fix your mistakes.

-Estate Lawyers Can Help Sort Out Complex Family or Financial Situations
+Estate Lawyers Can Help Sort out Complex Family or Financial Situations

 Take a look at your life and your assets to see if you fit into one or more of the following categories:

 - You're in a second (or later) marriage

 - You own real estate in more than one state

 - You have a disabled family member